ldynia/git-workshop/readme.md

 ## Conceptual model
 A key to understand anything new is to develop conceptual model about the thing that you try to learn.
 A good conceptual model should be easily explainable to a kid.
 If you can do that then it means that you have a big picture of the thing that you are talking about, *und das is GIT!
 Ja?*

-### Tree
+### The tree
 One way of looking at version control is to associate it with a tree.
 Every tree has many branches that originate in common root.
 Moreover, a branch as many leaves that with time appear along with the growth of a branch.

 The essence of working with version control is basically to create branches and leaves.
 A branch symbolize development path or a direction of your work.
 A leave is a contribution to the branch it can be a line(s) of code, or a segment of text.
 It can be even a number of bytes introduce to image file.

 # Demo Project
 In this tutorial I will walk you through basic things that you have to know about git and the frequent tasks which will become your bread and butter if it's about working with git.
-So lets started with our project.
+So Let's started with our project.

 ## Git config
 Before we start working with git we have to configure it.
-Lets add basic information associated with our git user such  **username** and **email**. **Remember to set appropriate username and email to yours account!**
+Let's add basic information associated with our git user such  **username** and **email**. **Remember to set appropriate username and email to yours account!**

 ```shell
 $ git config --global user.email "jon"